 - 8. Trigg.
 Flow / Trigg.
 Pressure - 9.
-End inspiration (%)
+Inspiratory Cycle-off (%)

-PS (Pressure Support level) above PEEP (cmH2O)
+10. PS (Pressure Support level) above PEEP (cmH2O)

-6.11.8 SIMV - in detail
+6.11.8 SIMV - IN DETAIL

-- This combined control and pressure support/spontaneous function allows for preset mandatory breaths synchronized with the patient's breathing. - If there is no trigger attempt within a time window equal to 90% of the set Breath cycle time, a mandatory breath is delivered.
-(The Breath cycle time is the total time for one mandatory breath.) - The mandatory breath is defined by the basic settings (mode of ventilation, breath cycle time, respiratory pattern and volumes/pressures). - The spontaneous/pressure supported breaths are defined by the setting for Pressure Support.
+- This combined control and pressure support/spontaneous function allows for preset mandatory breaths synchronized with the patient's breathing. - 2.
+If there is no trigger attempt within a time window equal to 90% of the set Breath cycle time, a mandatory breath is delivered.
+(The Breath cycle time is the total time for one mandatory breath.) - The mandatory breath is defined by the basic settings (mode of ventilation, breath cycle time, respiratory pattern and volumes/pressures). - 4.
+The spontaneous/pressure supported breaths are defined by the setting for Pressure Support.

-6.12 Bi-Vent/APRV
+6.12 BI-VENT/APRV